EzDzzIt/vsaarch64/README.md

 -Play through each ending to ensure they are all attainable <br />

--Adjust main script to include auto-patching of base game data using xdelta3 <br />

 -Test on other devices <br />

 -Add save backup script for testing paths <br />

--Add additional palette options into menu directly.
-Not a necessity but would be a fun addition. <br />

 -Fix (or wait for a fix for) Splash Screen Rendering in gmloader-next <br />